 Root canals are normally recommended when the soft tissue or pulp of the tooth becomes damaged, infected, or inflamed.
 Deep cavities, broken or cracked teeth, or damage caused by poor health or dental hygiene, can cause infections to work their way deep into the center of the tooth.
 Infections that involve the root or pulp of a tooth can be extremely painful.
 Removing the root and repairing the tooth can help to preserve the outer sections and eliminate the risk of losing it altogether.
 A temporary crown will be placed over the top of the tooth to help protect it from any further damage.

-Crowns can be either temporary or permanent.
+Dental crowns can be either temporary or permanent.
 They are made from a variety of different materials including, porcelain, resin, plastic, and gold, or gold alloys.
-Temporary crowns are normally made of less durable materials like resins and plastics simply for the fact that they are not intended to remain in place for a long period of time.
-Crowns that are made of porcelain, gold, and other metal alloys are extremely durable and can withstand years of use.
-Crowns made out of gold and other metals are the most resistant to chipping and will last indefinitely.
-Porcelain crowns may break or crack if put under intense pressure.
+Temporary dental crowns are normally made of less durable materials like resins and plastics simply for the fact that they are not intended to remain in place for a long period of time.
+Dental crowns that are made of porcelain, gold, and other metal alloys are extremely durable and can withstand years of use.
+Dental crowns made out of gold and other metals are the most resistant to chipping and will last indefinitely.
+Porcelain dental crowns may break or crack if put under intense pressure.